 Government officials’ lack of responsibility, unethical behavior, and corrupt practices are all included in the term “corruption in the civil service.”

-Developing nations like India are more likely to experience the effects of corruption for a number of reasons, including:
+Developing nations like India are more likely to experience the effects of corruption for several reasons, including:

 - The widespread poverty and poor wages in the public sector

-- Absence of any risk mitigation strategies, such as insurance, and a developed market
+- The absence of any risk mitigation strategies, such as insurance, and a developed market

 - Opportunities provided by complex, ill-defined, and inadequate laws and regulations